Posts

-Why Gen X Loves Public Transit More Than Other Generations?
+Why Gen X Has a Unique Relationship with Public Transit

 Explore why Gen X embraces public transit—from formative experiences during transit expansions to practical concerns about cost and environmental impact.

-In a world where transportation preferences are as diverse as the people who use them, one generation stands out: Generation X. Born between the early 1960s and the early 1980s, Gen Xers have navigated the complexities of urban living, suburban sprawl, and the rise of digital connectivity.
-While Millennials and Gen Z often embrace ride-sharing apps and electric vehicles, and Baby Boomers may favor the comfort of personal cars, Gen X has a unique relationship with public transit.
-This blog post explores the reasons behind this phenomenon, delving into historical, economic, and cultural factors that shape Gen X’s affinity for buses, trains, and subways.
+In a world where transportation preferences are as diverse as the people who use them, one generation has a particularly interesting relationship with public transit: Generation X. Born between 1965 and 1980 (Pew Research's widely cited definition), Gen Xers have navigated suburban sprawl, urban revitalisation, and the rise of digital mobility tools across their adult lives.
+While Millennials and Gen Z often embrace ride-share apps and electric vehicles, and Baby Boomers may favour the comfort of personal cars, Gen Xers occupy a particular position — old enough to remember when transit was a practical necessity in many cities, and young enough to have adopted the digital tools that make modern transit usable.
+This post explores the cultural, economic, and practical factors that may have shaped Gen X's affinity for buses, trains, and subways — without claiming to settle the question of which generation rides transit most.

 The Unique Position of Gen X